PalisadoesFoundation/talawa-api/docs/docs/docs/auto-schema/utilities/recurringEventHelpers/functions/calculateCompletionDateFromCount.md

 `Date`

-When the recurrence starts
+The start date of the recurrence.

 ### count

 `number`

-Number of occurrences
+The total number of occurrences.

 ### frequency

 `string`

-Recurrence frequency (DAILY, WEEKLY, MONTHLY, YEARLY)
+The frequency of the recurrence (e.g., "DAILY", "WEEKLY").

 ### interval

 `number` = `1`

-Interval between occurrences (default: 1)
+The interval between occurrences (default is 1).

 ## Returns

 `Date`

-Date when the final occurrence will happen
+The calculated date of the final occurrence.